Last updated on August 23rd, 2023 at 01:26 pm

-Just near the Canoe Lake and esplanade in Portsmouth’s Victorian seaside suburb of Southsea, are the remains of Lumps Fort.
+Just near the Canoe Lake and esplanade in Portsmouth’s Victorian seaside suburb of Southsea, are the remains of Lumps Fort, a fortification dating back to the 19th century – at least.
 Few people know it as that these days – it is now the Rose Garden and has been for decades.
-This walled oasis of tranquillity, with its formal paved walkways, holds more rose bushes than you can shake a stick at, with in excess of 40 varieties.
+This walled oasis of tranquillity with its formal paved walkways holds more rose bushes than you can shake a stick at, with in excess of 40 varieties.
 When in bloom, it is stunning.
-Pergolas offer shade round the edges and there are seating areas in what look like old gun emplacements.
+Pergolas offer shade round the edges and there are seating areas in old gun emplacements.

 The film, made in 1955, stars Jose Ferrer, Trevor Howard and Anthony Newley.
 It is fairly predictable stuff in many ways, though not without its moments; Newley is particularly awful.
 The reality is that Franklin was an ill-conceived scheme, almost casually planned and based on inadequate intelligence.
 The highly dangerous conditions in the Gironde estuary seem to have come as a surprise.
 The lack of inter-service liaison and cooperation is just as damning.
 SOE (Special Operations Executive) planned to attack the same target, and at the same time, but neither party had an inkling of the other’s plans.
 The SOE raid was called off by its leader only when he heard the explosions in the harbour.
 Nor was there any plan for the raiders to escape after planting their limpets – Hasler and Sparks got lucky and made it to Gibraltar with the help of French Resistance.
 Those that approved Franklin condemned its brave participants to almost certain death.
 I remember their untroubled faces staring up at me from photographs in a book I read once.